CodeYourFuture/syllabus/docs/git/branches.md

 - Create a branch, and add commits to it.
 - Switch between branches.
 - Create a pull request from a branch to the main branch.
-- TODO: Decide whether to include this: Create a pull request from a branch to another branch.
 - Work with another trainee on non-conflicting changes to a single branch.

 ## What is a branch?